What is it?

 Rachel is known as the Donor Whisperer.
 She is a former lecturer at the Hypermedia Research Centre, University of Westminster.Read more

-In this phase you'll be asked for your email address and some small amounts of data.
-You'll then be invited to take part in a survey.
-Based on your responses, we'll divide participants into groups for different parts of the study.
-This phase starts now.
+In this phase participants were asked for their email address and some small amounts of data.
+They were invited to take part in a survey.
+Based on their responses, the researchers will divide participants into groups for different parts of the study.
+This phase is happening now.

-In this phase your group will be assigned to an online platform where you can comment on news items.
-You'll receive anonymous login details.
+In this phase participants will be assigned to an online platform where they can comment on news items.
+They will receive anonymous login details.
 Groups will use different commenting platforms so that we can compare their impact on the discussion.
 We designed the experiment to last 3 weeks.
-This will start in mid-February 2019.

-At the end of the study, we'll ask you to complete a final survey.
-We will then open up all the parts of weDialogue so that you can explore and compare them.
-You'll be able to provide open feedback on your experience.
+At the end of the study, we'll ask participants to complete a final survey.
+We will then open up all the parts of weDialogue so that users can explore and compare them.
+They will then be able to provide open feedback on the experience.
 This phase will last 2 weeks.

 During the research study you'll be assigned to one of three types of commenting system.
 In the debrief phase, after the study ends, you'll be able to explore and compare all of them.